Cdh descent in equivariant homotopy K-theory: Homotopy -theory of tame quotient stacks

 This concludes the verification of properties (1)--(4) of Theorem~\ref{thm:intro}.
 Finally, we would like to obtain a more concrete description of $\KH$ using Theorem~\ref{thm:P=Q}.
-In the following lemma, $\Sp(\PSh_{\A^1}(\Sch_\frak X))$ denotes the $\infty$-category of $\A^1$-invariant presheaves of spectra on $\Sch_\frak X$.
+In the following lemma, $\Sp(\PSh_{\A^1,\Zar}(\Sch_\frak X))$ denotes the $\infty$-category of $\A^1$-invariant Zariski sheaves of spectra on $\Sch_\frak X$.